-CLARIFICATION: The Government Coalition Democracy Index (GCDI) ranges from 0 to 1, where lower values are associated with more authoritarian governmental coalition and higher values with more democratic governmental coalition.
-As this index is calculated for country-election-year, we recommend caution in using it for years where the country does not have a general election (lower house).
+CLARIFICATION: The Government Coalition Democracy Index (GCDI) ranges from 0 to 1, where lower values are associated with more authoritarian governmental coalitions and higher values with more democratic governmental coalitions.
+As this index is calculated for country-election-year, we advise caution using it for years where a country does not have a general election (lower house).